kimgihean/kimgihean/README.md

-# This is Gihuyn Kim, Architector
+# This is Gihuyn Kim, SW Back-end Enginner

 ## This is ME